-The Milne Bay north coast dive sites offer some tremendous diving, which ranges from offshore sea mount, with the chance to see large pelagics migrating up and down the coast, to black sand critter diving that is among the best you will experience anywhere!
+The Milne Bay north coast dive sites offer some tremendous diving.
+With sites ranging from offshore sea mounts and the chance to see large pelagics migrating up and down the coast.
+To black sand critter diving that is among the best you will experience anywhere!

-All the north coast sites were first discovered and then dived regularly by the liveaboard dive boats operating in Milne Bay and can still be visited on their regular northern itineraries.
+All the north coast sites were first discovered and then dived regularly by the liveaboard dive boats operating in Milne Bay.
+They are still be visited on their regular northern itineraries.

-But since Tawali Dive Resort was built it means many of those sites are now within easy reach of the resort’s day boats, making it all a lot simpler!
+However, once since Tawali Dive Resort was built.
+Many of those sites are now within easy reach of the resort’s day boats, making it all a lot simpler!

-There are at least a dozen Milne Bay north coast dive sites but my personal favorites Deacon’s Reef and Dinah’s Beach at Lauadi, (just follow the links to the dedicated pages…) plus Wahoo Point and Cobb’s Cliff.
+There are at least a dozen Milne Bay north coast dive sites.
+My personal favorites Deacon’s Reef and Dinah’s Beach at Lauadi, (just follow the links to the dedicated pages…).
+Plus Wahoo Point and Cobb’s Cliff.

 Milne Bay North Coast Dive Sites – Wahoo Point

-Wahoo Point has two very distinguishing elements – the first being the incredible array of huge elephant ear sponges that seem to thrive there and secondly is the site’s reputation as one of the best places in Milne Bay for pelagic encounters.
+Wahoo Point has two very distinguishing elements.
+The first being the incredible array of huge elephant ear sponges that seem to thrive there.
+Secondly is the site’s reputation as one of the best places in Milne Bay for pelagic encounters.